 - Most of the trimming will come from the large amounts of fat on the point muscle.

 - A brisket can cook anywhere from 10-18 hours, meaning a majority of the fat left on the brisket will render and melt off.

 - The evaporation of any natural moisture within the meat throughout the long cook.

 - Briskets have a ton of water within the muscle tissues and throughout the cook, this water will evaporate resulting in the brisket shirking significantly.

-A whole packer brisket will typically cost between $2 and $6 per pound depending on where you are located and the quality of the meat.
+If you’re wondering how much brisket is per pound, a whole packer brisket will typically cost between $2 and $6 per pound depending on where you are located and the quality of the meat.

 With that being said, there are three different cuts of brisket for sale, each with a different price per pound associated with it.